platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/environment-differences.md

 title: "Environment differences"
 weight: 5
 sidebarTitle: "Environment differences"
-description: See the differences between your Production/Staging environments (which are Dedicated Gen 2) and your Development environments (which are Grid environments).
+description: See the differences between your Production/Staging environments (which are Dedicated Gen 2) and your Development Environments (which are Grid environments).
 ---

-With {{% names/dedicated-gen-2 %}} plans, your Production and Staging environments are dedicated virtual machines, while your Development environments run on the [Grid](/glossary.md#grid), meaning shared redundant infrastructure.
+With {{% names/dedicated-gen-2 %}} plans, your Production and Staging environments are dedicated virtual machines, while your Development Environments run on the [Grid](/glossary.md#grid), meaning shared redundant infrastructure.
 This difference means a few configuration options and tools function differently in the different environments.

 This is not the case with [{{% names/dedicated-gen-3 %}}](/dedicated-environments/dedicated-gen-3/_index.md) projects.

 ## Syncing data between environments

-Because of the differences between {{% names/dedicated-gen-2 %}} and Grid environments, basic [syncs](/glossary.md#sync) and [merges](/glossary.md#merge) aren't available between Development environments and Production/Staging environments.
+Because of the differences between {{% names/dedicated-gen-2 %}} and Grid environments, basic [syncs](/glossary.md#sync) and [merges](/glossary.md#merge) aren't available between Development Environments and Production/Staging environments.
 So you don't see working buttons with those options in the Console.

 To transfer data between environments, backup your Production/Staging data and then synchronize Development data.
 See how to [back up and transfer data](../../development/transfer-dedicated.md#synchronize-files-from-development-to-stagingproduction).